-- Maintain one metre spacing between staff, clients and groups.
+- Maintain two metre spacing between staff, clients and groups where practicable.
 This could involve removing seats in your vehicle or leaving some seats empty. - You may need to allocate seats and establish loading and unloading protocols e.g. enter through the front of the bus and exit though the back. - Remember that personal belongings can transmit COVID-19 too ensure you know how they are being transported e.g. clients hold on to their bags, or bags are stowed in a specified area. - Clean touchpoints between clients/groups, including baggage storage areas. - Clean touchpoints if changing drivers including steering wheel, indicator and light controls, dashboard components such as stereos, door handles and seat belts. - You could choose to ask clients to wash their hands before entering the vehicle.
-You may also need to provide hand sanitiser.
+You may also need to provide hand sanitiser. - Use of masks on public transport is mandatory.
+See https://covid19.govt.nz/ for more information.
+Public transport providers are registered with NZTA, if you do not know if you are a public transport provider you are almost certainly not one.